agombolay/ribose-map/README.md

 3. Installing MiniConda and downloading third party libraries:

-   NeST uses many Python and R modules along with standard bioinformatics tools for the analysis pipeline.
-To ensure easy installation and versioning of these tools, we using MiniConda package manager.
-The following steps detail the installation of MiniConda and the listed tools.

      1. Installing MiniConda:
         If you do not have MiniConda or Anaconda installed already, follow the steps below to setup the MiniConda environment.